-In 2007, she developed an exciting new temperament assessment tool, CARAT™ (Clothier Animal Response Assessment Tool).
+In 2007, she developed an exciting new temperament assessment tool, CARAT™ (Clothier Animal Response Assessment Tool), as well as the Clothier Puppy Test, and Clothier Adult Test, including a formal In-For-Training (IFT) test for use in guide/service dog schools.
 She is also the developer of RAT™ (Relationship Assessment Tool).
 Currently, she is involved in a number of research projects involving CARAT and RAT, ranging from guide & service dog schools to the use of CARAT and RAT in Animal Assisted Therapy (in conjunction with Dr. Kirby Wycoff).
 Together, Suzanne and Dr. Wycoff are developing a new approach to AAT - The Reflected Relationship™.

 Begining Jan 2013, she was invited to serve as an Advisory Board Member for NBCAAM - National Board of Certification for Animal Acupressure & Massage.